workfloworchestrator/orchestrator-core/docs/workshops/beginner/input-forms.md

 ```

 All forms use `FormPage` as base and can be extended with the form input fields
 needed.
-In this case a text input field will be shown, the text entered will be
+In this case a string input field will be shown, the text entered will
-assigned to `user_input`.
-All inputs from all input fields are then returned as
+be assigned to `user_input`.
+All inputs from all input fields are then returned
-a `Dict` and will be merged into the `State`.
-The `product_name` argument comes
+as a `Dict` and will be merged into the `State`.
+The `product_name` argument
-from the initial state.
+comes from the initial `State`.

 The optional `Config` class can be used to pass configuration information to
 Uniforms.
 In this case Uniforms is asked to show a input form page with the